andriy-kuz/merkle_tree/README.md

 have add_leaf functionality(referenced to Mastering Bitcoin : MerkleTree used
 for creating fingerprint (merkle root) of data and its verification - add_leaf useless), which will be slove in this variant of implementation (neads to recalculate whole tree, or go in a way - Node have pointer to parent and childs).
+Drawback - this algorithm builds not complete merkle tree.

 Also there could be another desing for MerkleTree, more data oriented: it will hold also data (not only hashes), implements iterating thow data elements or/and hashes of tree